micahpaul/micahpaul.github.io/brendan/readme.md

 > For forty years I lived in the monastery of St. Patrick, and had the care of the cemetery.
 One day when the prior had pointed out to me the place for the burial of a deceased brother, there appeared before me an old man, whom I knew not, who said: "Do not, brother, make the grave there, for that is the burial-place of another."
 >
-> I said, 'Who are you, father?'
+> I said, "Who are you, father?"
 >
 > "Do you not know me?" said he.
 "Am I not your abbot?"
 >